 Nestled in one of the USA’s most abundant agricultural areas, San Francisco is home to some of the nation’s first farmers’ markets.
 With more local markets across all of the city’s neighborhoods than one could ever hope to patronize, San Francisco’s markets also give back to the community, supporting civic education and local music.
-Likewise, the Bay is no stranger to food trucks, pop up markets and gourmet food products.
-Here are ten farmers’ markets well worth visiting if you’re in San Francisco.
+Likewise, the Bay Area is no stranger to food trucks, pop-up markets and gourmet food products.
+Here are 10 farmers’ markets well worth visiting if you’re in San Francisco.

 Alemany Farmers’ Market

-Known by San Franciscans as “the people’s market,” the Alemany Farmers’ Market has been thriving in the city since 1943, making it San Francisco’s oldest Farmers’ Market and, incidentally, the oldest in the state.
+Known by San Franciscans as “the people’s market,” the Alemany Farmers’ Market has been thriving in the city since 1943, making it San Francisco’s oldest farmers’ market and, incidentally, the oldest in the state.
 Every Saturday, the Alemany Farmers’ Market occupies Alemany Boulevard whatever the weather may be, bridging a number of neighborhoods with its central location.
-Today’s mantra of eating fresh and buying local resounds with the Alemany Farmers’ Market’s initial purpose, which was to bring together produce grown in “Victory Gardens” during the Second World War.
+Today’s mantra of eating fresh and buying local resounds with the market’s initial purpose, which was to bring together produce grown in “Victory Gardens” during World War II.
 Amazing vendors aside, the Alemany Farmers’ Market is undeniably a historical institution.

-Held thrice weekly in front of San Francisco’s iconic Ferry Building, the Ferry Plaza Farmers’ Market is one of the city’s more scenic locations to stock up on produce from a wide swathe of organic farmers hailing from around the Bay area.
-The Ferry Plaza Farmer’s Market began as a one-off in 1992, but quickly became a regular installation on the waterfront thanks to its success.
-The market also marks the beginning of a massive urban regeneration program, beginning with the collapse of a two-tier freeway which divided the waterfront from the city in the Loma Prieta earthquake of 1889.
-Since then, San Francisco’s waterfront has evolved into one of the most lively pedestrian areas of the city, with the Farmer’s Market at its epicenter and exciting additions like the new location of the Exploratorium on nearby Pier 15.
-The Ferry Plaza Farmer’s Market is managed by Center for Urban Education about Sustainable Agriculture, which provides information on seasonal produce to educate consumers.
+Held thrice weekly in front of San Francisco’s iconic Ferry Building, the Ferry Plaza Farmers Market is one of the city’s more scenic locations to stock up on produce from a wide swathe of organic farmers hailing from around the Bay Area.
+The market began as a one-off in 1992, but quickly became a regular installation on the waterfront thanks to its success.
+It also marks the beginning of a massive urban regeneration program, beginning with the collapse of a two-tier freeway that divided the waterfront from the city in the Loma Prieta earthquake of 1989.
+Since then, San Francisco’s waterfront has evolved into one of the most lively pedestrian areas of the city, with the farmer’s market at its epicenter and exciting additions like the new location of the Exploratorium on nearby Pier 15.
+The Ferry Plaza Farmers Market is managed by the Center for Urban Education about Sustainable Agriculture, which provides information on seasonal produce to educate consumers.

 Mission Community Market / Mercado Comunitario de la Mission

-Located in the vibrant Mission neighborhood, the Mission Community Market serves both as market and community hub, bringing together local food and community-based activism every Thursday.
-The market comprises of more than 30 vendors, selling produce as well as handmade food products, from homemade beef jerky, pastas and ravioli to dates, mushrooms and cheeses.
+Located in the vibrant Mission neighborhood, the Mission Community Market serves both as a market and community hub, bringing together local food and community-based activism every Thursday.
+The market comprises more than 30 vendors selling produce as well as handmade food products, including homemade beef jerky, pasta, ravioli and cheeses.
 In the spirit of a local food community, profits are reinvested into educational programs published in English and Spanish, reflecting the largely Hispanic identity of the neighborhood.
-Weekly live music performances also add to the atmosphere of the market, featuring bluegrass, salsa and other eclectic acts.
+Weekly live music performances, featuring bluegrass, salsa and other eclectic acts, also add to the atmosphere of the market.

 Heart of the City Farmers’ Market